 In discharging its responsibilities, the Audit Committee is not itself responsible for the planning or conducting of audits or for any determination that the Company's financial statements are complete and accurate or in accordance with generally accepted accounting principles.
 The Company's management is primarily responsible for its financial statements and the quality and integrity of the reporting process.
-The independent registered public accounting firm Ernst & Young LLP is responsible for auditing those financial statements with accounting principles generally accepted in the United States of America.
+The independent registered public accounting firm Deloitte & Touche, LLP is responsible for auditing those financial statements with accounting principles generally accepted in the United States of America.

-In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2015, management's report of the effectiveness of the Company's system of internal control over financial reporting and Ernst & Young's report of the effectiveness of the Company's system of internal control over financial reporting with the Company's management and representatives of the independent registered public accounting firm.
+In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2017, management's report of the effectiveness of the Company's system of internal control over financial reporting and Deloitte & Touche's report of the effectiveness of the Company's system of internal control over financial reporting and Deloitte & Touche's report of the effectiveness of the Company's system of internal control over financial reporting and Deloitte & Touche's report of the effectiveness of the Company's system of internal control over financial reporting firm.
 The Audit Committee discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board, as well as by SEC regulations.
 In addition, the Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm its independence.

-Ernst & Young LLP audited the financial records of the Company and its subsidiaries for the year ended December 31, 2015 and have served as the Company's independent registered public accounting firm since 2006.
-Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting of Stockholders and will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.
+Deloitte & Touche audited the financial records of the Company and its subsidiaries for the year ended December 31, 2017 and has served as the Company's independent registered public accounting firm since 2016.
+Representatives of Deloitte & Touche are expected to be present at the Annual Meeting of Stockholders and will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.

-In reliance on its review of the audited consolidated financial statements, the review of the report of management on the effectiveness of the Company's internal control over financial reporting and Ernst & Young's report thereon, the discussions referred to above and the receipt of the written disclosures referred to above, the Audit Committee has recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015, for filing with the SEC.
+In reliance on its review of the audited consolidated financial statements, the review of the report of management on the effectiveness of the Company's internal control over financial reporting and Deloitte & Touche's report thereon, the discussions referred to above and the receipt of the written disclosures referred to above, the Audit Committee has recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017, for filing with the SEC.

-Respectfully submitted by the Audit Committee of the Board of Directors on April 18, 2016.
+Respectfully submitted by the Audit Committee of the Board of Directors on April 17, 2018.

-Andrew Lampereur, Chair David Ramon Ralph Castner
+Andrew Lampereur, Chair David Ramon Robert Dixon Dominick Zarcone